 Things to Do

 Travel is an essential part of all study abroad programs.
-Taking knowledge from the classroom and applying it through direct observation allows for greater comprehension and cultural understandings.
+Taking knowledge from the classroom and applying it through direct observation and participation allows for greater cultural understanding.
 The Dublin summer study program offers multiple academic excursions designed to enhance your learning:

 - Dublin City Bus Tour (orientation)